tytydraco/yessleep/out/Something_terrible_keeps_looking_in_my_peephole.md

 “You,” said a voice so raspy and full of static that I couldn’t decide if it belonged to someone I knew.
 “Open the door.
 Please.”
 The voice said.
 I stood there with my mouth open.
 I didn’t know why or how he had my number, but hearing his voice inside my house made me feel more vulnerable than before.
 Even though I tried to tell myself I was safe within the walls of my home, I wanted to hide. *Should I answer?*, I thought.
 Could responding make me any more vulnerable than I already was?
 I panted and stammered into the phone until the line cut off.
 He had hung up.
 I put down the phone and turned to my left and saw something so horrendous I nearly fell to the floor.
 Outside my second story window was the man.
 He had his dirty hands pressed against the glass and cupped around his eyes, looking in.
 His skin was pale and shiny and his lips were turned up into a perverted smile.
 The few hairs on his bone white head were long and oily.
 Slowly he pointed towards the door and mouthed the words “open up.”
 I reached out for my phone to call the police, but another call was already coming in.
 It was from the same unrecognized, out-of-state number.
 I answered.

 “Step back,” the raspy voice said.

 “What in God’s name do you want?”
 I cried, trembling as I spoke.
 There was no reply, and the call cut off again.
 I punched in the numbers 9-1-1, but before I pressed call I heard something that made me stop.
 Someone was fiddling with the door handle.
 Rigid with fear, I turned to see the handle was jiggling left and right.
 He started shoving something between the lock and the door.
 My heart jumped into my throat.
 There was nothing I could do except watch.
 Quick like an expert, the man unlocked the door and slowly twisted the knob.
 I looked around for something to protect myself with, but was too slow.
 The door flew open, and in front of me stood the maniacal smiling man.
 I gasped and fell back onto my kitchen table.

 “What do you want?”
 I cried.
 The man didn’t answer me but just smiled and reached a hand into his pocket.
 With long bony fingers he pulled out a piece of notepaper and held it up to his face, and with terrible wide eyes and grin he read aloud:

 “We are contacting you about your car’s extended warranty,” and I cried out into the night.

 “I already told you, I ride a motorcycle!”
 The man’s smile turned to a frown and he stumbled backward as though he had been kicked in the stomach.

 “You got lucky this time,” he croaked ominously as he backed out into the night.

 “Please don’t contact me again!”
 I yelled out, then shut and locked the door.
 My evening was over, and my dinner was ruined, and for what?
 Nothing.
 The truth was that I had a car, and I knew that they would find out eventually.
 For the time being, however, I was safe.
-Now I just needed to find a new apartment.
+Now I just needed to find a [new apartment](https://www.reddit.com/r/mybeautifulnightmares/)